0

 CopitaCopita

-Noisy and vibrant, this Soho spot packs them in year-round and its mixture of standing space and stools gives it an authentic tapas bar vibe.
+Noisy and vibrant, these central London spots pack them in year-round.
+The mixture of standing space and stools gives it an authentic tapas bar vibe.
 Don’t forget to peruse their excellent sherry list.

 Mayfair - 5-6 Down St, London W1J 7AQ